Nardaran Case

-The Nardaran case or Nardaran events (Azerbaijani: Nardaran işi or Nardaran hadisələri) refer to a security operation carried out in the Shia-majority village of Nardaran, Azerbaijan, (in November 2015) and the subsequent arrests and prosecution of members of the Muslim Unity Movement (MUM).
+The Nardaran case or Nardaran events (Nardaran işi or Nardaran hadisələri) refer to a security operation carried out in the Shia-majority village of Nardaran, Azerbaijan, (in November 2015) and the subsequent arrests and prosecution of members of the Muslim Unity Movement (MUM).
 Human rights organisations and international observers have criticised these events within the broader context of Azerbaijan’s restrictions on political and religious dissent.

+History

 Background

-Nardaran is known for conservative Shia traditions and periodic tensions with Azerbaijani authorities.
-Analysts point to local socio-economic problems, religious restrictions, and the government’s long-standing mistrust towards independent Shia movements as key elements of the conflict.
+Nardaran is known for conservative Shia traditions and periodic tensions with Azerbaijani authorities, another such region would be Lankaran.
+Analysts point to local socio-economic restrictions, religious persecution, and long-standing mistrust by the Azerbaijani government towards its independent Shia movements as key elements of the conflict.

-The Muslim Unity Movement, founded in 2015 and led by Taleh Bagirzade, presented itself as a peaceful religious organisation, however the government accused it of extremism and illegal activity.
+The Muslim Unity Movement, founded in 2015 and led by Taleh Bagirzade, presented itself as a non-political religious organization, however the government accused it of extremism and illegal activity.

+After a major controversy in which it was revealed that the Azerbaijani government planned to implement a Hijab ban, the Muslim Unity Movement began to stage various protests, of which the Nardaran case was an outgrowth.

 2015 operation and arrests

 On 25–26 November 2015, Azerbaijani security forces launched a major operation in Nardaran.
 They reported an armed confrontation that resulted in several deaths, including deaths of two police officers, and reportedly seized weapons and explosives.

-Following the operation, Nardaran was placed under heavy security restrictions, and more than seventy individuals were arrested with variuos criminal charges fide against them.
+Following the operation, Nardaran was placed under heavy security restrictions, and more than seventy individuals were arrested with various criminal charges filed against them.

 Trials and sentencing

-Detainees, including Bagirzade and senior MUM members, were charged with offences such as terrorism, illegal weapons possession, murder, and attempting to overthrow the government.
+Detainees, including Bagirzade and senior MUM members, were charged with offences such as terrorism, illegal possession of weapons, murder, and attempting to overthrow the government.

 On 25 January 2017, the Baku Serious Crimes Court sentenced 18 people to prison terms ranging from 10 to 20 years.